Massey products in Galois cohomology and Pythagorean fields: Massey products and pro-2 groups of elementary type

-By \cite[Example~A.15]{GPM}, and by \cite[Thm.~6.3]{MerSca1}, one knows that there are fields, with an infinite number of square classes, whose maximal pro-$2$ Galois group does not have the strong $n$-Massey vanishing property for $n=4$.
+By \cite[Example~A.15]{GPM}, and by \cite[Thm.~6.3]{MerSca1}, one knows that there are fields, with an infinite number of square classes, whose maximal pro-$2$ Galois group does not have the strong $n$-Massey vanishing property for $n=4$ --- for example, $\Q$ is one of them.
 We ask whether, instead, a field with a finite number of square classes has maximal pro-2 Galois group with the strong $n$-Massey vanishing property for every $n>2$ --- as done in \cite[Question~1.5]{cq:massey} assuming further that the field contains $\sqrt{-1}$.

 \begin{question} Let $\K$ be a field with a finite number of square classes.
 Does the maximal pro-$2$ Galois group $G_{\K}(2)$ have the strong $n$-Massey vanishing property for every $n>2$? \end{question}